LateralFricativeEnjoyer/conlangs/frisu.md

 ## Evolution

 The evolution of the Frísú language can be classified into five main stages (with their names at the time in quotes), and three dialects:
 Uğhandü (the mother of a family (the Uğh family) with many languages, including Dwańni (also spelled Duańi), Maërnu, Dhyrümn, and Frísú.
-Khōlyvh Ɯr is sometimes considered a member of this family, though it does not directly descend from Uğhandü)
+Khơlīvh Ɯr is sometimes considered a member of this family, though it does not directly descend from Uğhandü (It is closer to a ʔlit'ûl language))
 * Proto Frísú ‘Vìʒuún’
 * Old Frísú ‘Vrìzü Laà’
 * Middle Frísú ‘Frīsúlā’